The congregation were asked to write down their wishes for the new year.

 Click on this "Word Picture" to see them all.

 You can read our weekly newsletter by clicking on newsletter

 You may find this list of opportunities to access services/Christian content on radio/TV and on-line helpful: the Daily Service at 9.45 on Radio 4 long-wave The Sunday Service on Radio 4 at 8.10am Songs of Praise Sunday 1.15pm ish on BBC1 Choral Evensong Sunday Radio 3 at 3pm and repeated on Wednesday Radio 3 at 3.30pm Tim Daykin Radio Solent Sunday 6-9am for worship songs, interesting information and a feeling of connectedness

-If you would like to contribute a prayer, poem or reflection for the weekly Sunday service outline please contact Mike.
+If you would like to read the Scripture verses at the weekly on-line Sunday service please contact Mike.

 Also, let Mike know if you have particular prayer requests (for yourself or others) in these challenging and uncertain times and If you would like to contribute a prayer, poem or reflection for the weekly Sunday service outline.